FK Skopje: Glory days and dissolution (1930-1941)

-In 1930, when they won their first title, all though the autumn part of the season was canceled.
-In 1931, they managed to compete in the qualifiers for the Jugoslav championship.
+In 1930, when they won their first title, although the autumn part of the season was canceled.
+In 1931, they managed to compete in the qualifiers for the Yugoslav championship.
 SSK lost in the play off against Soko Belgrade (2–3 and 1–4).
-In the following 3 seasons, they won the championship each time, but never managed to qualify for the Jugoslav championship.
+In the following 3 seasons, they won the championship each time, but never managed to qualify for the Yugoslav championship.
 In 1932, they finished fifth, ahead of Gragjanski.
 In 1933, they tried again, but they lost in the 2nd qualifying round against Jedinstvo Parachin (0–4 and 2–0), while in 1934, they finished fifth in the 2nd qualifying group.
-They became champions twice more in 1939 and 1940, but still failed to reach the Jugoslav championship.
+They became champions twice more in 1939 and 1940, but still failed to reach the Yugoslav championship.
 In 1939, they were defeated in the play-off final by FK Vojvodina (2–2 and 1–4), and were eliminated in the repechage by Balshich (0–1 and 1–2).
 In 1940, after eliminating Zheleznichar Nish and Jedinstvo Chachak, they lost the final against Jugoslavija Jabuka (2–4 and 2–4), and later in the play-off by BASK Belgrade (3–2 and 0–3).
 In 1941, SSK made fusion with Gragjanski and formed FK Makedonija.